 The ROI of Video Marketing

-Animoto’s Social Video Forecast suggests that 76.5% of marketers and small business owners are getting results with video marketing.
+Animoto‘s Social Video Forecast also suggests that 91% of marketers are satisfied with the ROI of video marketing on social media.

 Key takeaway: There’s no need to wonder about the benefits of video marketing for business.
 It’s definitely worth it, and you don’t have to take video marketers’ word for it, either.